zaufi/smart-prompt/README.md

 TODO
 ----

-* Make prompt segments configurable per directory
+* Make prompt segments configurable per directory.
+For example it could be an XML file rendered into a final bash script to display prompt.
 * Add cache to some segments and dirs